 Most people believe that using medications to treat substance addiction leads to other habits.
 The use of evidence-based therapies and FDA-approved medications have demonstrated that medication-assisted treatment (MAT) can effectively treat alcohol and drug addiction.
-This type of treatment enhances the probability of a successful recovery by increasing periods of sobriety.
-MAT is a combination of medication and therapies that has been a crucial tool in treating alcohol and opioid substance use disorders.
+This treatment enhances the probability of a successful recovery by increasing periods of sobriety.
+MAT is a combination of medication and therapies that has been a crucial tool in treating alcohol and opioid substance use disorders at Phoenix Rising in Los Angeles, California.

 What is Medication-Assisted Treatment?